Breaking into Pre-War Collecting: Tobacco Cards

 First, and most practically, they were a stiffener for boxes of cigarettes.
 Second, they were a collectible of sorts as companies encouraged buyers to collect entire sets of the subjects.
 Finally, they were an advertisement as they typically included the name of the tobacco brand somewhere on the card.

 While cards were often produced for cigarettes, they could also be found in some other products.
-Even products such as loose leaf tobacco pouches sometimes included cards.
+Some were included with other tobacco products, such as scrap/loose tobacco.
+Many of those will often be seen with tobacco stain remnants, such as the Polar Bear T206 cards.
 As a result, it isn’t uncommon to find cards damaged by tobacco stains as they could brush up against loose tobacco inside packaging.

 It is important to note that while I’m going to focus on sports-related cards, all kinds of non-sports tobacco cards exist.
 Tobacco companies made cards for all sorts of things, including birds, flowers, famous people, pretty women, dogs, famous places, and much more.
 You name it and a tobacco card was probably created for it.

 In terms of classification, two types of pre-war tobacco cards exist – N-Cards and T-Cards.
 N-Cards are tobacco issues printed in the 19th Century while T-Cards are tobacco cards printed in the 20th Century.